adonev/WrittenOral/resources.md

 Available [online](https://epubs.siam.org/doi/book/10.1137/1.9780898719550) at with an NYU connection.
 * _The Sense of Style,_ by Steven Pinker.
 This lovely book gives many entertaining examples of good and bad writing, and shows the cognitive science behind what makes prose easier or harder to understand.

+## Tools

+Each of you will be required to write a set of "lecture notes" in LaTex.
+It is essential that you setup a working [LaTex environment](https://www.tug.org/texlive) (for OS X use [MACTex](http://www.tug.org/mactex/) and consider installing [homebrew](https://brew.sh/)) on the computing system you wish to use for this course (the Linux-based CIMS networked computers have everything you need and more).
+First-time LaTex users (but also others!) should consider using the WYSIWYG Latex frontend / word processor [LyX](http://www.lyx.org/) to start.
+Students that prefer to work directly with LaTex should take a look at some latex-specific editors, such as the free and portable [TeXMaker](http://www.xm1math.net/texmaker/index.html) (installed on Courant's linux network).
+More experienced users could use a programming editor that is latex-aware, such as [atom-latex](https://atom.io/packages/latex) or [LaTeXTools-sublime](https://latextools.readthedocs.io/en/latest/).
+ If you want to make presentations in PowerPoint or keynote and include equations, try [LatexIt](https://www.chachatelier.fr/latexit/) (comes with MACTex on OS X systems).
+ To co-edit and comment on this as a group, we will use [Overleaf](https://www.overleaf.com/), and/or maybe [github](https://github.com/)+TeX editor of choice.